1. Keep your resume to ONE page.

 2. Do not include experiences or awards gained before Junior College/late secondary school, unless they were very substantial or meaningful.

-4. Emphasize skills and experiences that are relevant to the position you are seeking.
+4. Emphasise skills and experiences that are relevant to the position you are seeking.

 5. Show, don’t tell!
 Use specific examples with numbers if possible.